Last updated: June 26, 2026

 Cursor Settings > MCP > Add new MCP serverand pastehttps://formlova.com/api/mcp, or drop a.cursor/mcp.jsonfile at the project root with the same URL. - Click

 Reconnectso a browser tab opens for OAuth.
-Sign in to FORMLOVA, approve the scopes, and the tab closes itself. - Open the chat panel, switch to Agent mode, and say "Create a post-release feedback form."
+Sign in to FORMLOVA, approve the scopes, and the tab closes itself. - Open Cursor chat, confirm FORMLOVA appears under Available Tools, and say "Create a post-release feedback form."
 A private draft and a preview URL come back in the same reply.

 That is the whole setup, usually under five minutes.
-Cursor supports remote MCP servers natively, FORMLOVA authenticates through OAuth, and the configuration is portable enough to share via git.
-The rest of this article covers the decisions that make the workflow durable: where to write the config, why Agent mode matters, how to refine a draft, how the publish review works, and which client belongs to which moment.
+Cursor supports local and remote MCP servers, FORMLOVA authenticates through OAuth, and the configuration is portable enough to share via git.
+The rest of this article covers the decisions that make the workflow durable: where to write the config, how Slack and FORMLOVA should coexist, how to refine a draft, how the publish review works, and which client belongs to which moment.

 How Cursor Adds MCP Servers -- And How It Differs From Claude Desktop / Claude Code